Kate Hudson Shows Off Huge Baby Bump While Out With Boyfriend Danny Fujikawa

 The candid photos shared by the site showed Hudson opting to cover up her bump a little more in other snaps as she attempted to hold together the light blue shirt she was wearing over her dress to cover her growing middle.

 Hudson opted to keep things casual while doing a little shopping with Danny, sporting flipflops and dark sunglasses perched on her head.
-The star also appeared to be going barefaced and makeup free as she spent some time with her man ahead of the couple welcoming their first child into the world – a baby girl – later this year.
+The star also appeared to be going barefaced and makeup-free as she spent some time with her man ahead of the couple welcoming their first child into the world – a baby girl – later this year.

 Kate Hudson flaunts her baby bump in a blue ensemble as she steps out with boyfriend Danny Fujikawa https://t.co/l0TvV0zjeK